Rick Salomon

-Rick Salomon (born January 24, 1969) is an American poker player, who is best known for his 2003 sex tape with Paris Hilton.
+Richard Allan Salomon (born January 24, 1969) is an American high-stakes poker player, who is best known for his 2004 sex tape with Paris Hilton.
 He had high-profile marriages with E.G. Daily, Shannen Doherty, and Pamela Anderson.
 As a poker player, Salomon won $2.8 million in 2014, $3.3 million in 2016, and $2.84 million in the 2018 versions of the World Series of Poker's Big One for One Drop.

 Early life

 Salomon was born and raised in Neptune Township, New Jersey.
-He is of Jewish descent.
+He is Jewish.

 Career

 Salomon owned an online gambling site.

 On July 1, 2014, he won $2.8 million in the World Series of Poker's Big One for One Drop.
 Four years later, he won $2.84 million at the same event.

 Salomon has made regular TV poker appearances on PokerGO shows including World Series of Poker coverage, Super High Roller Bowl coverage, Rob's Home Game, Poker After Dark, and High Stakes Poker.
 Salomon was one of the new players appearing in Season 8 of High Stakes Poker and appeared in the first eight episodes.
 Salomon played one of the biggest pots of the season against Bryn Kenney, when he beat Kenney's set with a straight, winning $868,200.

-As of February 2021, Salomon has not cashed since 2018, after accumulating live tournament winnings in excess of $9.9 million.
+Salomon has not been cashing since 2018, after accumulating live tournament winnings in excess of $9.9 million.

 Personal life

 Sex tape

 In 2003, a sex tape featuring Salomon and then-girlfriend Paris Hilton was leaked onto the Internet.
 Shortly afterward, Salomon filed a lawsuit against the company that distributed the tape, and against the Hilton family, whom he accused of tarnishing his reputation by suggesting that he had exploited Hilton.
-Salomon further claimed in his $10 million suit that representatives of the Hiltons tried to discourage media outlets from playing excerpts of the tape by saying that Hilton was underage when the tape was made (which would have made showing the tape illegal – Hilton was actually 19 when the tape was filmed), and were attempting to crush him to preserve the image they had created for her.
+Salomon further claimed in his $10 million suit that representatives of the Hiltons tried to discourage media outlets from playing excerpts of the tape by saying that Hilton was underage when the tape was made (which would have made showing the tape illegal – Hilton was actually 20 when the tape was filmed), and were attempting to crush him to preserve the image they had created for her.
 Hilton later sued the company that released the tape, Kahatani Ltd., for $30 million for violation of privacy and emotional distress.

 In April 2004, Salomon began distributing the tape himself through the adult film company Red Light District Video under the title 1 Night in Paris.
 In July 2004, Salomon dropped his lawsuit against the Hilton family after Paris Hilton's privacy lawsuit was thrown out of court.
 Salomon and Red Light District Video agreed to pay Hilton $400,000 plus a percentage of the tape's sale profit.